aseng2/CPSC-323-Project-1/README.md

 -------------------------------------------------------------------------------

 ## Team: Rilijin G Carrillo, Francisco Godoy, Anthony Seng

+## Instruction to run
+Follow the command on the terminal to run: clang++ lexer.cpp -o lexer clang++ shell.cpp -o shell
+./shell

 ## lexer.cpp
 This file contains the tokens and lexer class, along with some error exception handling.

 ## shell.cpp
 This is the main file to run.
 Make sure lexer.cpp, shell.cpp, “input_sourcecode.txt” are all in the same folder location otherwise the main file will run an error.
-Running main on shell.cpp will create output.docx with a table of Tokens and corresponding Lexeme in list.
+Running main on shell.cpp will create output.txt with a table of Tokens and corresponding Lexeme in list.
 May need to install imported modules in shell.cpp before running main.